How to Scale Your Workplace Management for Multi-Site Operations

 Do you have offices in multiple states or countries?
 If so, you need to be data-compliant.
 If not knowing the legalities, this can get exhausting, fast.
 The consequences for breaching data privacy regulations can negatively affect a business’s finances and reputation.

-When using visitor management software, your locations are automatically taken into account.
+When creating and using visitor management software, your locations are automatically taken into account.
 Enterprises can rest assured their data processing is secure while protecting visitor and employee information.

 5. Uniform Sign in Across All Locations

 Another challenge with scaling is losing branding, policy, and functionality cohesiveness across your business locations.

 Workplace management systems allow you to create a unified sign in policy across all locations from a central dashboard.
 Nothing gets lost in translation and office managers reduce front desk training time between locations.

 For visitors and clients, having a cohesive brand and experience across different locations shows your company is professional and innovative when it comes to visitor management.

 Employees will also know what to expect when traveling to other sites.
 If you are using SwipedOn, the Pocket app supports employee roaming, meaning your staff can follow the same sign in process regardless of what office they are at.
 All of this leads to a more streamlined company policy and less paperwork.

 6. Eliminate Key Cards at Every Location

 Key cards were adequate for the beginning of the 21st century, but times have changed.
 Aside from wasting resources, pocket key cards touch countless surfaces each day and are unhygienic.
 Employees also often lose their key cards or forget to bring them to the workplace.

 Workplace management systems like SwipedOn allow employees to sign in from their mobile devices, helping to reduce the spread of contagious diseases.
 Employees can use SwipedOn Pocket to sign in to the workplace via a contactless experience.
 Contactless sign in also reduces the cost of onboarding processes.

 A Streamlined Approach to Scaling Your Business

 When scaling your business to a multi-site operation, it’s necessary to reassess your current systems.
 Automating as much as possible is essential to sync multiple sites and improve overall workplace management.